Planning is the single most important step that impacts the success of a website design project. Unfortunately, it’s the one far too many businesses

 Website strategic planning starts with a deep understanding of your business, your target audience, and your message.
 If you’ve done an overall marketing plan, you probably already have a strong grasp on this.

-As you’re planning your new website, think about answering these three questions for your visitor: Who are you?
+As you’re planning your new website design, think about answering these three questions for your visitor: Who are you?
 Why should I care?
 What do you want me to do?

-Your website needs to introduce your business to your audience.
+Your web design needs to introduce your business to your audience.
 First, this means you need to tell people what you do.
 Your visitors have a short attention span, so make it obvious from the instant someone hits your homepage.

 This is especially important if you’re a small business in a niche industry that isn’t widely known.
 Take our client Precision Coating Technology & Manufacturing for example.
 Their niche is industrial coatings and powder coating – I know, exciting, right?